hackergadgets/Lime-AC-Case/Installation Instruction for Lime-AC-Case_Tetra.md

 ![](images/tetra/IMG_9930.png)

 ![](images/tetra/IMG_6503.JPG)
-Put the thermal paste on the memory chips and the nake crop on the bottom.
+Put the thermal paste on the memory chips and the exposed copper on the bottom.

 ![](images/tetra/IMG_5914.JPG)
 Slide the board back into the bottom case and secure it with the M2x3mm screws.